Adipocere: History

 Adipocere was first described by Sir Thomas Browne in his discourse Hydriotaphia, Urn Burial (1658):

 The chemical process of adipocere formation, saponification, came to be understood in the 17th century when microscopes became widely available.

 In 1825, physician and lecturer Augustus Granville is believed to have (somewhat unwittingly) made candles from the adipocere of a mummy and used them to light the public lecture he gave to report on the mummy's dissection.
 Granville apparently thought that the waxy material from which he made the candles had been used to preserve the mummy, rather than its being a product of the saponification of the mummified body.

-The body of the "Soap Lady", whose corpse turned itself into adipocere, is displayed in the Mütter Museum in Philadelphia, Pennsylvania.
+The body of the "Soap Lady", whose corpse turned into adipocere, is displayed in the Mütter Museum in Philadelphia, Pennsylvania.

 Probably the most famous known case of adipocere is that of Scotland's Higgins brothers, murdered by their father in 1911 but whose bodies were not found until 1913.
 The bodies had been left floating in a flooded quarry, resulting in an almost complete transformation into adipocere.
 Pathologists Sydney Smith and Professor Littlejohn were able to find more than enough evidence from the preserved remains for police to identify the victims and charge the killer, who was hanged.
 At the same time, the pathologists secretly took some of the remains back to Edinburgh University for further study; nearly a century later, a relative requested the return of those remains so they could be given a Christian burial.
 The university agreed to do so if the claimant could prove her relationship to the boys and if other relatives agreed to her plan, and the remains were eventually cremated in 2009.

 Appearance

 Adipocere is a crumbly, waxy, water-insoluble material consisting mostly of saturated fatty acids.
 Depending on whether it was formed from white or brown body fat, adipocere is either grayish white or tan in color.

+In spite of its etymology, Latin adeps ("fat") and cera ("wax"), it is neither fat nor wax.

-In corpses, the firm cast of adipocere allows some estimation of body shape and facial features, and injuries are often well-preserved.
+In corpses, the firm cast of adipocere allows some estimation of body shape and facial features, and injuries are often well preserved.